ortall0201/Mental_Chat_Bot/Ortal's files/CREWAI USING YAML/README.md

 **Add your `OPENAI_API_KEY` into the `.env` file**

+.env template file should look like this:
+MODEL=gpt-3.5-turbo
+OPENAI_API_KEY=sk-xxxxxxx

 - Modify `src/ortal_crewai/config/agents.yaml` to define your agents
 - Modify `src/ortal_crewai/config/tasks.yaml` to define your tasks
 - Modify `src/ortal_crewai/crew.py` to add your own logic, tools and specific args